Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

-- Lack of knowledge and access to materials needed can put a definitive halt on the development of ecotourism.
-Local people often do not have the resources or knowledge to start these initiatives or even improve the quality of their preexisting products and services.
+- Lack of knowledge and access to materials needed can put a definitive halt to the development of ecotourism.
+Local people often do not have the resources or expertise to start these initiatives or even improve the quality of their preexisting products and services.
 As such, they cannot attract tour operators to send tourists to their areas.

-- A lack of local capacity to manage and develop ecotourism programs both on the community level and the government level also makes ecotourism hard to develop and maintain.
+- A lack of local capacity to manage and develop ecotourism programs both on the community and government level also makes ecotourism hard to establish and maintain.

 One Couple's Version of Sustainable Tourism

 Recently, we were going to meet friends of friends visiting Cambodia, so we set a date at the FCC and started looking around when we arrived for possible candidates.
-We soon realized that we got the date wrong.
+We soon realized that we had got the date wrong.
 So we just sat down and had dinner.
-One of the couples we had spoken with earlier joined us at our table, and we got to talking.
+One of the couples we had spoken with earlier joined us at our table, and we talked.

 They had been visiting Cambodia because, on their first visit, they met a young girl in the Russian market (a favourite for tourists here in Phnom Penh).
 This girl was selling guide books.
 They told her they were not interested in buying any because often the content is all over the place and not of much real value.
-But they got talking to her and she ended up introducing them to her father, who was disabled during the Khmer Rouge war.
-They were intrigued, and when she invited them to see their home, they accepted readily.
+But they got talking to her, and she ended up introducing them to her father, who was disabled during the Khmer Rouge war.
+They were intrigued and accepted when she invited them to see their home.

-Their house was dilapidated, about two hours by tuk-tuk from Phnom Penh.
-The couple then decided to build them a better home!
-They were here to visit the finished home, which is now the best in the village.
-The couple has no children of their own, so they have adopted this family, and it brings them joy to help them.
-Many people are partaking in similar initiatives all over the world to bring a better quality of life to people who lack opportunities to advance.
+Their dilapidated house was about two hours by tuk-tuk from Phnom Penh.
+The couple then decided to build themselves a better home!
+They were here to visit the finished place, which is now the best in the village.
+The couple has no children of their own, so they have adopted this family, and it brings them joyfully to help them.
+Many people are participating in similar initiatives worldwide to get a better quality of life for people lacking opportunities to advance.

 A More Authentic Travel Experience: Quality Beyond Five-Star

-The income is good, but beyond this, the villagers know the place very well and by providing these services are giving tourists quality experiences—not five-star hotel quality, but real quality.
+The income is good, but beyond this, the villagers know the place very well, and providing these services gives tourists quality experiences—not five-star hotel quality, but real quality.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.